NeginAz/NeginAZ.github.io/learningdisability.md

 - Children with learning disabilities often struggle to maintain focus on their tasks
 - Designed, and implemented a robotic system to help instructors keep the students engaged
 - The robot provides strategies such as breathing exercises, and games
-- Developed a user-friendly interface solution on the tablet
+- Developed a user-friendly interface solution on the tablet.
-- The robot made a positive impression on both students and instructors and improved students' engagement rate
+- The robot made a positive impression on both students and instructors and improved students' engagement rate.
+- Children played games with the robot through a tablet.

 <!--
  ![setting]()